Getting Started

 404 | Referenced client-owned site, project, item, or resource was not found |

-409 | Duplicate resource or optimistic concurrency conflict |
+409 | Duplicate resource, optimistic concurrency conflict, or invalid site-asset assignment |

 422 | Request validation failed |